VenithNET/Dragon-Linux/content/blog/2022/03/17-asahi-linux-alpha-release.md

 Absolutely!
 Our goal is to work with other developers to bring full support for these machines to your favorite distro.

 That said, at the time of this writing no other Linux distros provide official Apple Silicon install images to our knowledge, and vanilla ARM64 images will not work until the necessary changes have trickled into upstream kernels; therefore, setting up another distro is more of a manual process.
-Some users are providing [unofficial installation guides](/docs/SW-Alternative-Distros) and images for other distros, and in the future we will add some of them as options to the Asahi Linux installer.
-Keep in mind that these are user-contributed and we cannot provide end-to-end support as the Asahi Linux project.
+Some users are providing [unofficial installation guides](/docs/SW-Alternative-Distros) and images for other distros, and in the future we will add some of them as options to the Dragon Linux installer.
+Keep in mind that these are user-contributed and we cannot provide end-to-end support as the Dragon Linux project.

 If you are a developer for a distribution and interested in officially supporting Apple Silicon machines, please get in touch!
 We'd love to work with you to make it happen.
 You can find us on our [IRC channels](https://asahilinux.org/community/).